ats-lang/ATS-CodeBook/RECIPE/ReadFromSTDIN3/README.md

 end // end of [main0]
 ```

-If this is not done, then an uncaught SIGALRM simply terminates
+If no signal handler is set for SIGALRM, then an uncaught SIGALRM simply terminates
 program execution.

 Happy programming in ATS!!!